pinargultekin/train-schedule/README.md

 <a name="abstract"></a>
 ## Abstract

-Application basically allows user to add a train with a name, destination, frequency and first train's departure time.
-Once the user submit their input, it is send to Firebase database and uploaded from database to current train schedule table.
-Application also calculate the next train arrival time and how far the next train is.
+The application allows a user to add a train with a name, destination, frequency, and first train's departure time.
+Once the user submits their input, it is sent to the Firebase database and uploaded from the database to the current train schedule table.
+The application also calculates the next train arrival time and how far the next train is.

 <a name="overview"></a>
 ## Coding Overview